diegomacario/Hands-In-The-Web/README.md

 An example of how to bring mocap data captured with Shopify's [handy](https://github.com/Shopify/handy) tool to the web.

+You can run it by clicking [this](https://diegomacario.github.io/Hands-In-The-Web) link.

+## Explanation

+The animation you see in the live demo was motion-captured using a Meta Quest 2 headset.
+The hands were captured using the hand-tracking feature of the headset, and the head simply follows the transform of the headset itself.

+It's amazing how VR headsets are becoming capable motion capture platforms.
+With the Meta Quest Pro's eye and face tracking one could even capture facial expressions with high fidelity.

+If you own a Meta Quest 1, 2 or Pro and are interested in using them for motion capture, check out Shopify's [handy](https://github.com/Shopify/handy) tool.

 ## Technical details

 This project was written using C++ and OpenGL.
 It was then compiled to WebAssembly using [Emscripten](https://emscripten.org).
 The open source libraries it uses and their purposes are the following: